 Neem Seed Oil

 Native to India, the Neem tree has been considered a medicinal plant for over 4000 years as people discovered multiple applications for all its parts.
 The leaves and twigs become tea while the seeds produce a potent, dark-green oil and meal from the leftover biomass.
-Neem oil is a powerful medicin that kills bacteria, viruses, fungi,and parasites.
-It should be diluted with another oil if used topically with various dilutiin rates depending on the condition it is meant to alleviate.
-Many people use it to treat eczem, psoriasis, and even head lice.
-In fact, we use it even on plants to help them get rid of parasite like mites and lice.
-A strong indicator for the potency of neem oil is the pungent scent with characteristic nutty notes.
-Even essential oils fail to overpower the strong smell of the oil, so instead we embrace it and try to complement rather than mask it.
-So, returning to the topical use of Neem- it works as long as treated with the respect and caution any concentrated substance demands.
+Neem oil is a powerful medicine that kills bacteria, viruses, fungi, and parasites.
+It should be diluted with another oil if used topically with various dilution rates depending on the condition it is meant to alleviate.
+Many people use it to treat eczema, psoriasis, and even head lice.
+In fact, we use it even on plants to help them get rid of parasites like mites and lice.
+A strong indicator of the potency of neem oil is the pungent scent with characteristic nutty notes.
+Even essential oils fail to overpower the strong smell of the oil, so instead, we embrace it and try to complement rather than mask it.
+So, returning to the topical use of Neem- it works as long as treated with respect and cautions against any concentrated substance demands.
 If not, it might cause skin irritation.
 Internally, however, the damages might be much more severe.
-For that reason, people should never ingest Neem oil unless under the recommendation and supervision of qualified doctors or ayurveda healers.
-Its topical benefits are plenty of reason to include neem in our medicinal collection and incorporate it in natural skin care products.
-For example, balms or body oils with neem can get rid of athletes foot and serve as an excellent insect repellent - even the fearless mosquitos of south Asia.
+For that reason, people should never ingest Neem oil unless under the recommendation and supervision of qualified doctors or Ayurveda healers.
+Its topical benefits are plereasons reason to include neem in our medicinal collection and incorporate it in natural skin care products.
+For example, balms or body oils with neem can get rid of athletes' feet and serve as an excellent insect repellent - even the fearless mosquitos of south Asia.